guiyep/my-form-state/docs/redux/get-started/README.md

 ## initializeReducer(Arguments) ⇒ <code>object</code>

-Initialize the my-form-state reducer into redux.
+Initialize the my-form-state reducer into the redux store.
 All the forms created will be under the provided name.
 Uses the `my-form-state` property as default name if name is not provided.

 **Kind**: function